Clement-LVD/stockr/README.md

 ## Programming philosophy

-`stockr` offering a standardized `data.frame` and methods for retrieve financial data.

-- Company names can be provided to `stockr` instead of specific ticker symbols, allowing the package to rely on a standardized logic when the exact financial identifier of a company on a given stock exchange is unknown.
+The `stockr` functions (`fetch_historic` & `fetch_indices`) returns a
+standardized `data.frame` containing financial data from the Yahoo Finance API:

-- The variable names in the returned `data.frame` are stable and inherited from the Yahoo Finance API, though they are converted to lowercase.
+- The variable names in the returned `data.frame` are consistent and inherited directly from the Yahoo Finance API, although they are converted to lowercase.

-- The returned tables are always simple data.frame objects.
-Thus, it’s up to you to construct data-analysis objects, e.g., time series objects.
+- The returned data is always in the form of a simple `data.frame` object, i.e. does not return time series objects.

-- Dependencies related to data analysis are not imposed to the user, e.g., there is no requirement for packages like `zoo` or `xts`.
+- No specific data analysis package dependencies are imposed on the user : no assumptions are made about the analysis tools you’ll used (e.g., no dependencies on `zoo` or `xts` for time series analysis).

+It is up to the user to create more advanced data analysis objects from the returned data.